tonytopclaire/Cryptographic_ToolsSet/README.md

 # INFR3600UFinalProject
 A cryptographic tool-set for beginners.
-	Detailed instructions are stored in the 'user_manual.pdf'
+</h>Detailed instructions are stored in the 'user_manual.pdf'